JuDFTteam/masci-tools/README.rst

+This is a collection of tools, common things used by packages of material science.

+Vis:

-This is a collection of matplotlib, pyplot, gnuplot methods used for ploting common results from material science simulations.
+Contain a collection of matplotlib, pyplot, gnuplot methods used for ploting common results from material science simulations.